avijitbhuin21/financial_cms_system/plan.md

 **`plan.md`**

-## Detailed Project Plan: JLNB Group CRM
+## Detailed Project Plan: ilnb Group CRM

-This plan outlines the steps to develop the CRM system for JLNB Group using Flask and Supabase, based on the provided documents.
+This plan outlines the steps to develop the CRM system for ilnb Group using Flask and Supabase, based on the provided documents.

 **Phase 1: Setup and Foundation (Estimated Time: 1-2 days)**

 1.  **Environment Setup:**
     *   Install Python (if not already installed).
-    *   Set up a project directory (`jlnb-crm`).
+    *   Set up a project directory (`ilnb-crm`).
     *   Create and activate a Python virtual environment (e.g., `python -m venv venv`, `source venv/bin/activate` or `venv\Scripts\activate`).
     *   Install necessary Python libraries:
         ```bash